duncan-r/SHIP/docs/source/overview.rst

 			created during the load process.
 		* The TuflowModel will then be returned by the FileLoader.

-	The TuflowModel class contains all of the methods needed to access and update content in the different parts of the files.
-This may include:
+	The TuflowModel class provides methods for accessing all of the data in the model.
+These include convenience functions, such as:
-		* Fetching file names, checking they exists, or updating them.
+		* Fetching file names or checking they exist.
-		* Changing the contents of a model file (tcf, tgc, etc).
+		* Getting list of all of the model files (tcf, tgc, etc)
-		* Getting certain TuflowFilePart's which may be:
-			* SomeFile - tuflow commands that involve files.
-			* ModelVariable - tuflow commands that involve variables.
+		* Getting TuflowFilePart by type (GIS, DATA, MODEL, RESULT, VARIABLE)
+		* Getting TuflowModelFiles, i.e. particular control files in the model.

+	When greater control is required you can obtain the TuflowModelFile's from the TuflowModel.
+Particular categories can be specified (tcf, tgc, etc).
+These objects contain the TuflowFilePart's loaded from the specific file.
+More detail on these are given below.
+The TuflowModel allows you to:
+		* Get TuflowModelFile's by category (tcf, tgc, etc)
+		* Get the TuflowFilePart corresponding to a particular TuflowModelFile.
+		* Get the TuflowModelFile corresponding to a particular TuflowFilePart (MODEL type).

-		* Accessing data of certain type using class constants:
+	Accessing data of certain types is done using the FILEPART_TYPES enum in the tuflow package.
+	These include the following:
 		* MODEL - files that contain other model data (tcf, tgc, etc)
 		* DATA - files that contain links to other files.
 		* GIS - gis file references.
 		* VARIABLE - model variables.
 		* RESULT - result, check, or log file references.

 	The TuflowModel is made up of several key components.
 Which are covered in more depth below.

-ATuflowModelFile
+TuflowModelFile
 ----------------

-	This is used to store the type and hashcode of all TuflowFileParts that are in a certain Tuflow model file (tcf, tgc, etc).
-It maintains a list of the order that certain commands were read in and also keeps track of any content that was unknown by the loader.
-This will be written out in exactly the same way as it was read in.

-	The main purpose of this class is to keep track of what content was read in from what file and the order that it was read in.
-It also makes it simple to access certain different types of TuflowFilePart.
+	This is the object that stores all of the data loaded from a Tuflow control file.
+You can obtain either an individual TuflowModelFile, types of TuflowModelFile (tcf, tgc, etc), or all TuflowModelFile's from the TuflowModel.

+	The TuflowModelFile's contain a list, called contents, with all of the TuflowFileParts in the order that they were loaded (as well as any unknown contents (comments etc) but these aren't much use in general).

+	The contents list and it's components can be accessed using the class methods
+	including:
+		* Getting file names
+		* Getting absolute or relative paths
+		* Getting TuflowFile's
+		* Getting ModelVariables
+		* and more.

 TuflowFilePart